cvasilak/katacoda-scenarios/pelion-device-simulator/step4.md

 ## Subscribing to Resource changes

 The **"vibration_resource"** tracks the Vibration sensor readings emitted by the device.
 The value displayed in the LCD screen and the LwM2M resource should stay in-sync going forward.
-If you switch to the Terminal tab, the following log messages are periodically printed by the device, to verify the successfully delivery of the sensor reading to Pelion service:
+If you switch to the Terminal tab, the following log messages are periodically printed by the device to verify the successfully delivery of the sensor reading to Pelion service:

 ![alt text](https://i.ibb.co/1Z9Qk7H/portal-console-simulated.png "Console")

-Click on the **"vibration_resource"** to open the graph and see the current value.
+Click on the **"vibration_resource"** to view a graphical representation of the current value.
 Notice that the graph updates itself periodically as the value of the resource changes on the device:

 > NOTE: To minimize the network traffic, the device does not start sending notifications of Resource changes automatically.
 Instead, the Pelion portal _subscribed_ to the **"vibration_resource"** on the device to _observe_ the changes, thus the _"Subscribed"_ log message you see in the console:
 >